miholler/NSpecifications/README.md

 ## Is / Are ##

-Usually Specifications are used to evaluate candidates, but another possible use case is to do it the other way around, to check if a given candidate (or a set of candidates) satisfy a given specification.
+Usually candidates are checked against Specifications, but another possible use case is to do it the other way around, to check if a given specification matches the attributes of a candidate or set of candidates.

 ```csharp
 var cold = new Spec<Drink>(d => d.TemperatureCelsius < 2);